 - Hospitalization from injuries sustained during angry outburst

-First and foremost, if your child is engaging in extreme aggressive behavior, you need to take them to a physician or mental health profession who will be able to complete a thorough evaluation, helping them identify the root cause for this behavior.
+First and foremost, if your child is engaging in extreme aggressive behavior, you need to take them to a physician or mental health professional at a treatment center who will be able to complete a thorough evaluation, helping them identify the root cause for this behavior.
 Treatment for your child will be developed on an individualized basis ensuring to take into account your child’s specific situation.
-Generally, the overall goals for the treatment of aggressive behaviors is helping the child more appropriately control their anger, learn how to be responsible for their actions, and be able to accept the consequences of their actions.
+Generally, the overall goals for the treatment of aggressive behaviors are helping the child more appropriately control their anger, learn how to be responsible for their actions, and be able to accept the consequences of their actions.

 There are a variety of different options available for the treatment of aggressive behavior.
-Depending on the severity of the aggressive behavior and the presence of another mental health disorder, a residential treatment program may be the best place for your child to get the help that her or she needs.
-Not only can a residential treatment program meet your child’s therapeutic and medication needs, but it provides a structured and safe environment, which is perfect for beginning the recovery process.
-Fully qualified mental health professionals are able to provide around-the-clock supervision and can immediately jump in to defuse any aggressive situation that may arise.
+Depending on the severity of the aggressive behavior and the presence of another mental health disorder, a residential treatment center may be the best place for your child to get the help that her or she needs.
+Not only can a residential treatment center meet your child’s therapeutic and medication needs, but it provides a structured and safe environment, which is perfect for beginning the recovery process.
+At our leading treatment center in New Mexico, fully qualified mental health professionals are able to provide around-the-clock supervision and can immediately jump in to defuse any aggressive situation that may arise.
 This can give you peace of mind knowing that your child will be well looked after while completing treatment.
 Through a variety of therapeutic techniques and the unconditional support of the residential treatment staff your child will learn how to more effectively manage their anger and develop the skills needed to cope with the symptoms of an existing mental health condition.